 Unfortunately, the creators’ genuine intention to support beginners doesn’t seem to translate into their lessons.
-There is no section to learn the script of languages such as Korean, Hindi, or Arabic, nor are there transliterations to help beginners sound out the pronunciation.
-Some lessons also randomly switch between formal and informal language without explanation, which would not be intuitive for an A1 learner.
+The lessons are essentially a series of phrases that are not adapted to each language’s culture; each of the 50 languages use the exact same set of sentences and lesson formats.
+This means that you will learn how to say ‘dumpling’ both in Chinese and Italian.
+There is also no section to learn the script of languages such as Korean, Hindi, or Arabic, nor are there transliterations to help beginners sound out the pronunciation.
+Furthermore, some sentences switch between formal and informal language without explanation, which would not be intuitive for an A1 learner.

 If you want a free resource to listen to native speakers’ pronunciation of hundreds of common phrases, LingoHut is definitely a free option.
 However, there are other resources that can help you learn languages more effectively.